Q. What time are worship services?

 Q. How would I join the church?

-A. Several times a year we offer an Inquirer’s class led by our pastor, Ray Cobb.
+A. Several times a year we offer an Inquirer’s class led by our pastor, Kris Perkins.
 During the class you will hear about the core beliefs held at Triangle Grace as well as the history of the church and how the church is governed.
 Attending the class does not obligate you to join but will hopefully give you all information you need to make this important decision concerning where you will worship and serve God.

 Q. What does it mean when you say Triangle Grace Church is an "ECO Presbyterian community"?